Collabios Logo

 Finding the right UGC creators is different from finding influencers.
 You are evaluating content quality and production skill rather than audience size and engagement metrics.
 Here are the most effective sourcing channels.

 Creator marketplaces: Platforms like Collabios allow you to browse our marketplace and filter specifically for UGC creators.
-Look for creators who showcase sample work, have experience producing content for brands in your category, and can deliver in your preferred format and style.
-A marketplace streamlines the discovery, communication, and payment process significantly.
+Look for creators who share sample work, have experience producing content for brands in your category, and can deliver in your preferred format and style.
+A marketplace simplifies the discovery, communication, and payment process significantly.

 Your existing customers: The most authentic UGC comes from people who already use and love your product.
 Monitor your social media mentions, tagged posts, and product reviews for customers who create compelling content organically.
 Reach out to them with a paid UGC offer — they will produce the most genuine content because their enthusiasm is not manufactured.

 UGC-specific platforms and communities: Dedicated UGC creator communities have grown rapidly.
-Many UGC creators maintain portfolios showcasing their work across brands and categories.
+Many UGC creators maintain portfolios that show their work across brands and categories.
 Reviewing these portfolios gives you a clear picture of production quality and style range before you commit to a partnership.

 Social media outreach: Search for creators who are already making the type of content you need, even if it is not for brands yet.
 Someone posting excellent recipe content for fun may be a perfect UGC creator for a kitchen product brand.
 Their existing content serves as an audition tape — look for authenticity, production competence, and a style that matches your brand voice.